 The Capital and Investment Strategy and Treasury Management Strategy are both approved annually by the Police and Crime Commissioner and published on the website.
 These documents contain a more detailed explanation of the economic outlook and the agreed prudential indicators.
-The authorised limit for external debt was £88.6m for 2021/22 and is £125m for 2022/23.
-Debt (£30m) did not exceed the Capital Financing Requirement of £56.41m at 31 March 2022.
+The authorised limit for external debt was £89.9m for 2022/23.
+Debt (£29.7m) did not exceed the Capital Financing Requirement of £53.87m at 31 March 2023.